usnistgov/xslt-blender/TESTING.md

 # Testing

-Also see the [[Assessment]] wiki page for background related to testing, with information on third-party auditing and testing.
+Also see the [Assessment](wiki/Assessment) wiki page for background related to testing, with information on third-party auditing and testing.

 This page describes in general the testing that has been done, while the wiki describes methods for testing as part of assessment and offers advice for assessing XSLT.

 ## Layered architecture and least power

-See the wiki, for example the pages on [[Architecture]] and [[Controls]].
+See the wiki, for example the pages on [Architecture](wiki/Architecture) and [Controls](wiki/Controls).

 The layered architecture of an XML/XSLT-based system makes it possible to "divide and conquer" the testing problem, by helping to discriminate between kinds of testing, to determine which testing approaches provide defense against actual risks, to manage testing, and to isolate issues and bugs.
 Because the implementation is supported by robust standards including HTML5, DOM, CSS and ECMAScript, commodity tools are used where possible, rendering it possible to concentrate testing efforts effectively.

 ## System Components

-See the [[Architecture]] page for details on system components.
+See the [Architecture](wiki/Architecture) page for details on system components.
 The summary below describes how different components are tested.

 ### Commodity display/UI